sunnwydays/sunnwydays.github.io/README.md

 ## What I did

 - Fetched and displayed responsive weather information from APIs with React
-- Implemented properties and relevant hooks for seamless data flow between components
+- Implemented state control and relevant hooks for seamless data flow between components
 - Designed a user-friendly interface using HTML and CSS that adapts to varying screen sizes

 ## Gallery